 Lastly, as arguably one of the top public schools in Alberta, we are very much a school of choice for those who seek the best public education opportunities for their children.
 Unfortunately, we are often unable to accomodate those outside our boundaries unless for a specific educational reason.
 Please contact the main office for more information about coming to SWC.

 The school was built in 1968 and opened its doors in 1970.
 Sir Winston Churchill is a high school, meaning we serve students in grades 10 through 12.
 The school is named in honor of the former British diplomat.
 Sir Winston Churchill has been acclaimed as one of the greatest statesmen in world history.
 He was the courageous and inspiring Prime Minister of Great Britain during World War II.
 Beside his great political contributions, Churchill was an author, painter, soldier, and noted speaker.
 We consider it a privilege to be part of a school named in his honour, and we as members of this school community endeavor to hold ourselves up to the high ideals and expectations that he embodied.

-Sir Winston Churchill High School is currently the third largest high school in the Calgary Board of Education, with a student population of approximately 2000 students.
+Sir Winston Churchill High School is currently the one of the largest high school in the Calgary Board of Education, with a student population of approximately 2000 students.

 Churchill has always been a school of excellence.
 It was the first school in Canada to become an official International Baccalaureate school and is respected worldwide for its exemplar IB program.
 Sir Winston Churchill has 68 classrooms and boasts a full size high school gymnasium, supplemented by an auxiliary gymnasium/stage.
 Mechanics shops, art studios, electronics & computer labs, a dance studio and a theatre can also be found.
 Other amenities include: a fitness centre, a modern library, a career centre, a learning centre and a student services/guidance area.
 Plus, we have every CHSAA approved athletic discipline and between 40-50 clubs or activities for student enjoyment and enrichment.